-Sheng Dai is an Assistant Professor in the School of Civil and Environmental Engineering at Georgia Institute of Technology in Atlanta, Georgia, USA.
-He earned his BS and MS degrees in civil engineering from Tongji University, Shanghai, China.
-In 2008, he joined the geosystems group at Georgia Tech, where he served as the president of the Geotechnical Society (2011-2012) and earned his MSCE and Ph.D. degrees in civil engineering in 2011 and 2013.
-He then worked at the National Energy Technology Laboratory of U.S. Department of Energy before joining the faculty at Georgia Tech in 2015.
+Dr. Dai earned his BS and MS degrees in civil engineering from Tongji University, Shanghai, China.
+In 2008, he joined the geosystems group at Georgia Tech, where he served as the president of the Geotechnical Society (2011-2012) and earned his MSCE and Ph.D. degrees in civil engineering (with a minor in mathematical geophysics) in 2011 and 2013 respectively.
+After graduation, he worked in the Predictive Geosciences Division at the National Energy Technology Laboratory of U.S. Department of Energy.
+In August 2015, he returned to Georgia Tech and joined the faculty in the School of Civil and Environmental Engineering.
+He is also an affiliated faculty in the Ocean Science and Engineering program and the Strategic Energy Institute at Georgia Tech.